-Most people living in our Coastal Area depend traditionally on two major sources of income, the fishing industry in all its forms and more recently, the Tourism industry.
+Most people living in our coastal area depend traditionally on two major sources of income, the fishing industry in all its forms and more recently, the Tourism industry.
 Thus it is vital from a social and economic point of view, as well as from sound conservation principals, that our marine and coastal environment be realistically and holistically conserved.
-Key Area is – Practical solutions to protect the bay of Plett, Based on scientific research of our reefs & collaboration with Rhodes University the management program for the Bay now includes indicators of the health of the Bay, a plan to sustain & regenerate the dwindling fish reserves, & the promotion of ecotourism as an alternative source of income for the town.
+Key Area is – Practical solutions to protect the bay of (Plett) Plettenberg Bay, based on scientific research of our reefs & collaboration with Rhodes University the management program for the bay now includes indicators of the health of the bay, a plan to sustain & regenerate the dwindling fish reserves, & the promotion of ecotourism as an alternative source of income for the town.

 The main objective of ORCA is to design a unique, practical and usable model for the sustainable uitilization of our marine, coastal & estuarine environment by combining:

 - Research and Development

 O.R.C.A. foundation through proactive research focusing on the practical application of results and the gathering of currently available information and baseline data will build the foundation’s of the proposed model, via: